Top 10 Supermassive Games' Horror Games, Ranked

 9º - The Dark Pictures: Switchback VR

-The Dark Pictures: Switchback VR is a fast-paced, on-rails horror experience for PSVR2, taking players through several chilling scenarios inspired by the Dark Pictures anthology.
+The Dark Pictures: Switchback VR is a fast-paced, on-rails horror experience for the PSVR2, taking players through several chilling scenarios inspired by the Dark Pictures anthology.
 In all, this rollercoaster-like ride of jump scares and intense action takes roughly four to five hours to play, though it is highly replayable with many different paths and difficulty settings.
-It sometimes makes the horror elements all a bit predictable, and despite their stylized nature, these visuals perhaps don't fully reach their highest potential.
+It sometimes makes the horror elements all a bit predictable, and despite their stylized nature, these visuals perhaps do not fully reach their highest potential.
 Despite this, Switchback VR will be an entertaining addition to the PSVR2 lineup nonetheless, especially for lovers of arcade shooters and horror experiences.

 8º - Until Dawn: Rush of Blood